 Hot water weed control equipment for hard surface use is available to professionals.
 In a garden it is possible to use hot water from the kettle or left over from cooking vegetables, to achieve similar results.
 On lush growth, cut back the tops of the weeds first to expose the crown.
 Keep the spout very low to avoid splash.
 Wear heat-proof gloves to protect from steam and closed-toe shoes.
 As with the flame gun, persistent perennial weeds may regenerate, but should succumb to repeated treatments.

-Annual and young perennials weeds can be scorched off with a contact weedkiller such as diquat (Scotts Weedol 2 - use by Dec 31 2015), fatty acids (Bayer 3 Hour Weedkiller) or acetic acid (Scotts Weedol Fast Acting) or pelargonic acid (Doff 24/7 Superfast Weedkiller).
+Annual and young perennials weeds can be scorched off with a contact weedkiller such as fatty acids (Bayer Super Fast Weedkiller) or acetic acid (Scotts Weedol Fast Acting Gun!) or pelargonic acid (Doff 24/7 Superfast Weedkiller).

-For more troublesome weeds a glyphosate-based weedkiller (e.g. William Sinclair Deadfast Path & Patio Weedkiller or Doff Path & Patio Weedkiller) is better suited.
+For more troublesome weeds a glyphosate-based weedkiller (e.g. Westland Deadfast Path & Patio Weedkiller Read to Use or Doff Path & Patio Weedkiller Ready to Use) is better suited.
 Treatment is most effective when the weeds are actively growing, usually between April and September.
-Some (Westland Resolva Path & Patio range and Scotts Weedol Ultra Tough range) are combined with a contact weedkiller to knock back the top growth quicker.
+Some (Westland Resolva Path & Patio range, Scotts Weedol Ultra Tough range and Scotts Resolva 24H range) are combined with a contact weedkiller to knock back the top growth quicker.

 Weedkiller treatment should be directed as a narrow spray to treat only the weed infested cracks and not the whole paved area.
 Weeds growing around manhole covers and drains should be treated by other methods.

-As drives, paths and patios are usually unplanted areas, a more long-lasting solution is to use a residual weedkiller combining glyphosate/flufenacet/metosulam (Bayer Ground Clear Weedkiller), or glyphosate/diflufenican (Scotts Weedol Pathclear range).
+As drives, paths and patios are usually unplanted areas, a more long-lasting solution is to use a residual weedkiller combining glyphosate/flufenacet/metosulam (Bayer Ground Clear Weedkiller or Bayer Path, Patio & Drive Weedkiller), or glyphosate/diflufenican (Scotts Weedol Pathclear range).

 The use of bleach or salt to kill weed on paths and drives is strongly discouraged, as this can cause pollution and damage plants.